 Step 4: Testing the Waters & Necessary Veterinary Care

 After your new foster to adopt animal enters your home, it is put on hold for 10 days while it gets up to date on necessary veterinary care before adoption.
 During this time, you will also assess if the animal is a good fit for your family dynamic.
-Extensions may be granted circumstantially, and adoptions may be conducted anytime after day five as long as the animal has been medically cleared.
+Extensions may be granted circumstantially, and adoptions may be conducted sooner as long as the animal has been medically cleared.

 The rescue will cover all costs associated with veterinary care, but you are expected to coordinate necessary veterinary visits for your animal’s routine care and surgical procedures according to our standard foster protocols.
 You will also be responsible for your animal’s transportation to and from these appointments, which will most likely take place at the rescue office in Princeton, MN.

-Step 5: Adopting Your Foster, or Finding It a New Family
+Step 5: Adopting Your Foster, or Finding Them a New Home

 Once your animal is considered up to date on its veterinary care and has been medically cleared for adoption, it’s go time!